codeCrusaders-png/codeCrusaders-png/README.md

 ### `CREW COLLABORATION ARC`

-Worked as the **Backend Engineer** on Collaboard, contributing to the server-side development of the project.
+I worked as the **Backend Engineer** on Collaboard, contributing to the server-side development of the project.

-This experience helped me strengthen my backend development skills and understand how different parts of an application work together.
+Working on the backend gave me practical experience with application logic and how server-side components support the overall application.

 **Role:** Backend Engineer